jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-04.md

 The Ashes which is left behind is called the Dead Earth, out of which never any else can bee extracted.

-*decorative divider*
-Of the Separation of Animalls.
+The Separation of Animals

 It is necessary, that Anatomie goe before the separation of Animalls, that the bloud may bee apart, the flesh apart, the bones apart, the skinne apart, the bowels apart, the tendons apart, &c. and after this must every one of these bee separated by it selfe by the help of the Spagiricall Art.

-[Pg 96]

 Therefore the separations in this place are chiefly 4.

-Foure degrees of the separation of Animalls.
+Four degrees of the separation of Animalls.

 The first draws forth a waterie, and flegmatick humidity from the bloud.
 For from the bloud being after this manner, according to the processe shewed in the book of Conservations, Mummie, &c.prepared, there comes forth a most excellent Mummie, and so excellent a Specificum, that any fresh wound may bee cured, and consolidated in the space of twenty four hours, only with one binding up.

 Balsome, &c.

 The second is the separation of fat from flesh; for that being separated from Mans flesh is a most excellent balsome allaying the pains of the Gout, and Cramp, and such like pains, if any part affected bee anointed with it warm.
 It helps also the tendons of the hands, or feet, being drawn together, if they bee daily anointed with it.
 It cures also the scab, and all kinds of Leprosy.

 Therefore it is the chiefest Chirurgical specificum, and in all cases, as in wounds and the like most profitable, &c.

 The third is the separation of waterie, and flegmatick moisture, together with the fat extracted out of bones.

 For if these two bee carefully by the Art of Alchymie separated from Mens bones by the degree of Distillation, and the bones bee reduced, or burnt into most white ashes by the degree of Calcination; and then these three bee again after a right manner joined together, so that they resemble butter, they become a most wonderfull specificall Arcanum, with which thou maist soundly cure any fracture of bones without any pain at three bindings up, so that thou dost handle, and set the fracture according to the rules of Chirurgery, and then apply that specificum by way of plaister, &c.

-[Pg 97]

 This also doth most speedily cure the wounds of the skull, and any other contusion of bones whatsoever.

 The fourth, and the last is the separation of Resines, and Gummes from the Skin, Bowels, and tendons.
 For this Resine being extracted, and separated out of them by the degree of Extraction, according to the Spagiricall Art, and coagulated by the beams of the Sun, become a cleer transparent Glew.
 Out of this glew being prepared, extracted and separated out of Mans body, as is prescribed, a most excellent Arcanum, and specificall stiptick comes forth, wherewith Wounds, and Ulcers may speedily bee consolidated, and their lips bee brought together: (even as two boards are glewed together with glew put betwixt them) so that you put two or three drops of it being resolved into the wound.
 This also is a singular Arcanum for Burns, Falling of the nails, Scabs, &c. if the place affected bee nointed with it.

 For the skin will presently bee brought over the raw flesh.

 There might many other separations of these and other things bee reckoned up.
 But seeing wee have mentioned them in other places, it would bee but lost labour here to repeat them.
 It wil bee necessary that wee speak of those things here, of which wee have made no mention elsewhere.

 The last Separation is the last Iudgment

-And lastly in the end of all things shall bee the last separation, in the third generation, the great day when the Son of God shall come in majesty, and glory, The Manner of the last Iudgement.before whom shall be carried not swords, garlands, diadems, scepters, &c. and Kingly jewels, with which Princes, Kings, Cesars, &c. doe pompously set forth themselves, but his Crosse, his crown[Pg 98] of thorns, and nails thrust through his hands, and feet, and spear with which his side was pierced, and the reed, and spunge in which they gave him vineger to drinke, and the whips wherewith hee was scourged, and beaten.
+And lastly in the end of all things shall bee the last separation, in the third generation, the great day when the Son of God shall come in majesty, and glory, The Manner of the last Iudgement.before whom shall be carried not swords, garlands, diadems, scepters, &c. and Kingly jewels, with which Princes, Kings, Cesars, &c. doe pompously set forth themselves, but his Crosse, his crown of thorns, and nails thrust through his hands, and feet, and spear with which his side was pierced, and the reed, and spunge in which they gave him vineger to drinke, and the whips wherewith hee was scourged, and beaten.
 He comes not accompanyed with troopes of Horse, and beating of Drums, but foure Trumpets shall bee sounded by the Angells towards the foure parts of the world, killing all that are then alive with their horrible noise, in one moment, and then presently raising these again, together with them that are dead, and buryed.

 Matth.
 25.
 For the voice shall bee heard: Arise yee dead, and come to judgment.
 Then shal the twelve Apostles sit down, their seats being prepared in the clouds, and shal judge the twelve Tribes of Israel.